 • Vanilla Extract – for flavor.

 • Plant-Based Milk – to achieve the proper frosting consistency.
-The amount will vary depending on the type of butter you chose to use.
+The amount will vary depending on the type of butter you choose to use.

-1. You need to start by making my vegan salted caramel sauce and allowing it to cool.
+Step 1 – You need to start by making my vegan salted caramel sauce and allowing it to cool.
+(If you are less experienced in making caramel or simply want an easier recipe, you can swap the caramel out for my easy vegan butterscotch recipe.)

-2. Then cream butter and powdered sugar together into a fluffy buttercream.
+Step 2 -With an electric mixer, cream the butter and powdered sugar into a fluffy buttercream.

-3. Add the room temperature salted caramel sauce and continue to blend it in with the sugar and butter.
-(If your caramel sauce has gotten too firm, warm it up just enough to pour it into the frosting).
+Step 3 Add the room temperature salted caramel sauce and continue to blend it in with the sugar and butter.
+(If your caramel sauce has gotten too firm, warm it up just enough to pour it into the frosting.)

-4. Add flour and continue to mix.
-(You can also use more powdered sugar instead of the flour).
+Step 4 Add flour and continue to mix.
+(You can also use more powdered sugar instead of the flour.)

-• To make an easier version of this vegan caramel frosting, use coconut sugar or Sucanat instead of the homemade caramel sauce to make it quick and easy.
+• To simplify this vegan caramel frosting, use my vegan butterscotch sauce or coconut sugar in equal amounts instead of the homemade caramel sauce for a quicker and easier result.
 These sugars have a natural caramel flavor to them and are delicious in the frosting.

 Why add flour to the buttercream?